EvanChengDesign/reading-notes/code-101-class-02.md

 ## **Command Line Tutorial**

+>A command line, or terminal, is a text based interface to the system.
+You are able to enter commands by typing them on the keyboard and feedback will be given to you similarly as text.

 **I. Introduction to the Command Line**
 * Explanation of the command line interface (CLI)
 * Advantages of using the command line